Connecting the Dots

 4C Today efforts will focus on two primary tactics to stimulate improved Leadership.

 All "good" efforts begin with prayer.
 4C Today will identify and promote both private prayers and public prayer/worship events and groups which promote the Faith causes.
 More specifically, we will identify and promote those prayer activities which seek to increase the wisdom and strength of our bishops and clergy.
 These prayers will be the core prayers of our effort.
-See the tab, Prayer Pew, which contains these core prayers.
+Click here to go to our Prayer Pew, which contains these core prayers.

 4C Today further believes that a most effective method of prayer is Adoration of the Eucharist, both publicly and privately.
 Adoring and revering our Christ in His Sacrament is, outside of the Mass itself, the most Catholic expression of our faith.
 If we are to truly follow Jesus in our faith, and in our works, we must become as close to Him as possible.
 Where and How better than in Adoration!